 Anger is act upon-able.
 I could’ve gone into a downward spiral, thinking of my work, help, the relationship itself, I could’ve simply not have found the words to write.
 People are allowed to be pissed from time to time, right?

 I chose to get my shit together and call it a lesson learned.

-This is a short excerpt from another story that had been cooking up inside me, wanting to burst out and be written, that I would’ve had no idea of if it weren’t for this.
+This is another story that had been cooking up inside me, wanting to burst out and be written, that I would’ve had no idea of if it weren’t for this.

 Deadlifts and conclusions

-You deadlift to build strength – well, to increase it in Nassim’s case, 330 pounds man, what? – and you move on, no matter how annoyed or disappointed or angry or sad you are, so next time you need to move, you can waste less time being annoyed or disappointed or angry or sad.
+You deadlift to build strength–well, to increase it in Nassim’s case, 330 pounds man, what?–and you move on, no matter how annoyed or disappointed or angry or sad you are, so that next time you need to move, you can waste less time being annoyed or disappointed or angry or sad.

 I’m not sad, I’m angry.
 Well, I was.
 Now I’m feeling super fly.